ReflectionHLE/ReflectionHLE/README.md

 - "farptrsegoffset" can be used for (some) level of saved game compatibility in The Catacomb Armageddon/Apocalypse (doesn't apply to Abyss).
-Using just any of the original DOS executables for one of these titles, it is possible that a game saved at some point will fail to properly load (or even close to that) later, due to the location of a modified copy of the DOS EXE in the address space.
+Using just any of the original DOS executables for one of these titles, it is possible that a game saved at some point will fail to properly load later, due to the location of a modified copy of the DOS EXE in the address space.
 The value given to "farptrsegoffset" is a hexadecimal value that can be used to control this location (as if a DOS executable were used).
 If you have a saved game coming from a default setup of DOSBox 0.74, or some official SVN build of DOSBox from 2014, chances are farptrsegoffset=1A2 is the desired setting.